cea-hpc/phobos/README.md

 ### Scanning libraries
 Use the `phobos lib scan` command to scan a given library.
-For instance, the following will give the contents of the /dev/changer library:
+For instance, the following will give the contents of the default tape library:
 ```
-phobos lib scan /dev/changer
+phobos lib scan
 ```

 When using the library (such as when running the above command), if phobos